tock/book/src/course/root-of-trust/encryption-service.md

 Applications make requests to the OS kernel through system calls.
-Applications instruct the kernel using "command" system calls, and the kernel notifies applications with "upcalls".
+Applications instruct the kernel using "command" system calls, and the kernel notifies applications with upcalls the application must "subscribe" to.
 Importantly, upcalls never interrupt a running application.
 The application must `yield` to receive upcalls (i.e. callbacks).

 The userspace library ("libtock") wraps system calls in easier to use functions.